MonarchApp/monarch/.github/CONTRIBUTING.md

     will be used as the commit body for your PR.
 * Include a gif.
 It can be relevant, weird, funny, or whatever you like.
 This isn't strictly necessary, but one may be added for you if you don't do it yourself.. :smile:
+* Include an applicable label from each label section.
+These help us organize our PRs and make it easier to find them later.
+* Tag a few reviewers.
+Ideally, we would like two reviews per PR before we merge, but exceptions may be made.

+Also, don't be a dick.
+Take a look at our [Code of Conduct][codeofconduct] if you don't understand what that means.
+It would be quite unfortunate to have to actually enforce it. :smile:

+[codeofconduct]: ./CODE_OF_CONDUCT.md